 Eugenia is an evergreen shrub native to Asia and hardy in USDA zones 10 and 11.
-Because of its dense, evergreen foliage that forms an interlocking screen when planted close together, Eugenia is very popular as a hedge in warm climates.
+Due to its dense, evergreen foliage that forms an interlocking screen when planted close together, Eugenia is very popular as a hedge in warm climates.
 In order to get an effective hedge, however, you have to do a certain amount of work.
 Keep reading to learn more about Eugenia hedge maintenance and how to prune a Eugenia hedge.

 Eugenia Hedge Maintenance

 Eugenia is a shrub that can be trained as a small, decorative tree, though few gardeners choose to grow it this way.
-It is much more popular as a hedge, with shrubs planted in rows 3 to 5 feet (1 to 1.5 m.) apart.
+It is much more popular as a hedge, with shrubs planted in rows 3 to 5 feet (1-1.5 m.) apart.
 With this spacing, the branches have the right amount of distance to grow together and create a dense wall of foliage.

 In order to maintain a neat line, Eugenia hedge pruning is recommended at least two and as many as six times per year.